Speed up ArcMap Startup - Methods to start ArcMap faster

 Start > My Computer (right click it and select Properties) > Advanced > Environment Variables > System Variables > New

 Set the variable name to ARCGIS_LICENSE_FILE and the value to 27004@<server name> where <server name> is the full name of the ISU license server.
-To get that name, look in Start > Programs > ArcGIS > Desktop Administrator > License Manager.
+To get that name, look in Start > ArcGIS > ArcGIS Administrator > Desktop > License Manager.
 Whatever it says in the box on the right side is what you put in place of <server name>.

 Another suggestion from ESRI is to change the User Environment variables for the TMP and TEMP directories.

-To create or modfiy the User variables go to:
+To create or modify the User variables go to:

 Start > My Computer (right click it and select Properties) > Advanced > Environment Variables > User Variables.
 Highlight the TEMP or TMP variables in the top box to change their values or click New if they don’t exist.
 Make the value be c:\temp for both; be sure to create that directory on your computer first in Windows Explorer.

 What do I do about the software timeout message?